Sarangkale66/Build-My-Own-Git/README.md

 ✅ `git init` – Initializes a `.git/` directory
 ✅ `git hash-object -w <file>` – Hashes and stores the file content as a blob
-✅ `git cat-file -p <hash>` – Reads and decompresses Git object contents
+✅ `git cat-file -p <hash>` – Reads and decompresses Git object contents ✅ `git ls-tree <Tree hash or Commit hash> -or- git ls-tree --name-only <Tree hash or Commit hash>` – Reads a entire tree and blobs
+✅ `git update-index filepath` – update a stage of the entire initialize directory ✅ `git write-tree` – update entire tree or blob inside the directory recursively

 More commands coming soon!